 This is the story of how one cervical cancer survivor’s journey to climb Mount Kilimanjaro brought Tanzanian doctor, Fredrick Mbise, the opportunity to bring this life-saving procedure to the women of Tanzania.

-After battling and overcoming cervical cancer, Sara Nielsen set her sights on conquering Tanzania’s renowned peak.
-In 2017, Sara, along with a team of friends that included her gynecologist, Dr. Elizabeth Skinner, successfully scaled Mt.
+After battling and overcoming cervical cancer, Sarah Nielsen set her sights on conquering Tanzania’s renowned peak.
+In 2017, Sarah, along with a team of friends that included her gynecologist, Dr. Elizabeth Skinner, successfully scaled Mt.
 Kilimanjaro.
-In honor of her own fight with cervical cancer, Sara’s climb doubled as a fundraiser for CureCervicalCancer, raising roughly $10,000 towards ensuring all women have access to the routine screening that saved her life.
+In honor of her own fight with cervical cancer, Sarah’s climb doubled as a fundraiser for CureCervicalCancer, raising roughly $10,000 towards ensuring all women have access to the routine screening that saved her life.

 A few years earlier, the CureCervicalCancer team conducted a “See and Treat” training for a group of healthcare professionals in Mwanza, Tanzania where the team first met Dr. Mbise, who had traveled over 10 hours by bus to learn the life-saving method.
 He went on to establish CCC’s Selian Mobile clinic located at the base of Mt.
 Kilimanjaro which continues to reach hundreds of women each year.